-Even if the cops provide you with assistance or treat you with kindness and respect, having to talk with them is isn't your idea of a great time.
-Whether your scenario involves violence, DUI, minor offenses or other criminal matters or drug, sex and white collar, it's important to know your responsibilities and duties.
-If you could be culpable for crimes or could be indicted, contact an attorney immediately.
+Even if police are helping you or treat you with kindness and respect, having to interact with them is rarely a positive experience.
+Whether your situation involves juvenile crimes, traffic or DUI and driving-while-intoxicated crimes or white collar, sex offense, violent or drug crimes, it's important to know your rights and responsibilities.
+If you could be culpable for criminal offenses or could be indicted, contact an attorney immediately.

 Police Can't Always Require ID

 Many people are not aware that they aren't required by law to answer all a police officer's questions, even if they have been pulled over.
 If they aren't driving, they don't always have to show ID either.
 Federal law protects all citizens and gives specific protections that allow you to remain silent or give only some information.
 You have a right not to incriminate yourself, and you can almost always just leave if you aren't under arrest.

 Imagine a situation where police think you have broken the law, but you aren't guilty.
 This is just one instance where it's in your best interest to hire a good criminal defender.
 State and federal laws change on a regular basis, and different laws apply jurisdictionally.
 Find someone whose main priority it is to know these things if you want to prevail in any DUI or criminal defense case.